LJDJGC/Learning-log/README.md

 Expand the color from a fixed (black) to random or a gradual change in density.

 Create a reset button to refresh the entire grid.

+## 2025/09/28 Night

+Topic: Creating a Pixel Drawing Grid Using CSS Grid Learned Content

+I created a 16x16 div element in JavaScript and tested a mechanism for changing its color with mouse operation.

+I experimented with using flexbox on the .container in CSS to evenly distribute the cells.

+I then switched to a grid layout and improved the implementation.

+Key Points

+The cell arrangement is specified on the container side (e.g., grid-template-columns).

+The cell's appearance (background color, aspect ratio) is specified in the CSS for the child element.

+flex-wrap is not required for grid.

+Next Steps

+Consider changing the cell color from fixed black to a random or selected color.

+I will try extending it to more pen-like behavior, such as "draw only while clicked."

+Make the grid size variable (e.g. 16x16 → 32x32).